-The Summer VFC is in the ﬁeld from May 17-August 9
+The Fall 2015 VFC is in the ﬁeld from Sept 6 to Dec.
+6.

 Created in 2010 in cooperation with the US Forest Service and expanded into an AmeriCorps program in 2012, the Veterans Fire Corps trains and engages teams of military veterans in wildland ﬁre mitigation.
 Projects include fuels reduction, ﬁre effects monitoring, educational outreach, pre-ﬁre preparation of burn units, and participation in prescribed ﬁres.
 SCA’s Veterans Fire Corps members work together for 13 weeks, organized in teams of ﬁve Corps Members and one Project Leader.
 The leader is most often a graduate of a prior Veterans Fire Corps program who has proven to be a capable ﬁreﬁghter, manager, and logistician.